juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 }
 ```

-**funciones** allow us to group several lines of code under one name.
+**functions** allow us to group several lines of code under a single name.
-In this way, we can reuse this code, by invoking the name of the funtion.
+This way, we can reuse this code, by invoking the name of the function.

-Function parts are:
+They consist of the following parts:

 - The `function` sentence
 - The function _name_ (_sum_)
 - _Parameters_ (arguments) expected by the function (_a_ and _b_)
 A function can accept zero or more arguments separated by commas
 - A code block, also called _body of the function_
 - _`return`_ sentence
 A function always returns a value.
-If it doesn't return explicitly a value, implicitly returns the value
+When it does not return explicitly a value, implicitly returns the value `undefined`
-`undefined`

 A function can _only return one value._
-If it need to return more that a value, it can return an array or an object with those values
+When it needs to return more than a value, it can return an array or an object with those values

-To call a function we only need to write its name followed by some parameters (or nothing) between parenthesis
+To call a function we only need to write its name followed by some parameters (or none) between parenthesis

 ```javascript
 >>> var result = sum(1, 2);